iftechfoundation/ifcomp/CONTRIBUTING.md

 ### Code style

 We maintain a standard code style by way of [tidyall](https://metacpan.org/pod/distribution/Code-TidyAll/bin/tidyall).
-Note the presence of a `.tidyallrc` file at the top level of this repository.
+Note the presence of a `.tidyallrc` file in the IFComp directory.

 Before pushing up any new work on this repository, whether proposed or hotfix, please pass it through `tidyall` first.